1. The list in brief ↴

 Elsewhere, the WiFi and Bluetooth functionalities genuinely bring value by letting you monitor and control the cooktop remotely.

-Value: While the Samsung NZ36K7570RG comes with a higher price tag than other cooktops, the features, and performance go a long way toward justifying this cost.
+Value: While the Samsung NZ36K7570RG is more expensive than other cooktops, its features and performance justify this cost.

 The best electric downdraft cooktop